qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 * Throws error on invalid usage of delete.
 The delete operator (used to remove properties from objects) cannot be used on non-configurable properties of the object.
 Non-strict code will fail silently when an attempt is made to delete a non-configurable property, whereas strict mode will throw an error in such a case.

-## Closure and Functions
+### Closure and Functions

-### What is a “closure” in JavaScript?
+#### What is a "closure" in JavaScript?
+What is a practical use for a closure?
 Provide an example.

-> Closure is a function with all accessible variables in lexical environment
+**Answer:** Closure is a function with all accessible variables in lexical environment.
+Main usage is encapsulating data from outer usage.

+**Explanation:**

 A closure is an inner function that has access to the variables in the outer (enclosing) function’s scope chain.
 The closure has access to variables in three scopes; specifically: (1) variable in its own scope, (2) variables in the enclosing function’s scope, and (3) global variables.